sosson97/msh/README.md

 ## Basic Usage
 ### Workflow
-The use of MSH involves three pieces of software: profiler, binary instrumentation, and MSH runtime.
+The use of MSH involves three pieces of software: profiler (scripts based on `perf`), binary instrumentation (`llvm-bolt`), and MSH runtime(`libmsh`).
 We assume that a user has a primary application and a set of scavenger applications that will run when there are stalled cycles in the primary application.
 One can use MSH in the following way.
 - Modify scavenger applications
 - Profile primary/scavenger applications.
 - Modify primary/scavenger binaries through binary instrumentation with the profile result.